kamiloses/FriendHub-Backend/README.md

 <h3> Redis </h3> I used the tool to dynamically manage user sessions.
 Once a user logs in, his username and session id is saved as a hash map in Redis.
 When the user leave the application, his session is removed.

-//od tąd
-<h3>Testing</h3>
-<h1>Frontend</h1>
-Frontend is written using angular.I wasn't focussed on writing frontend that much.
-It was written just to endeepen into frontend tools    then there is stil  many things to change but the application work's as it should.
+<br><br><h1>Frontend</h1>
+The frontend is made with Angular.
+I didn’t focus much on it.
+I just wanted to try frontend tools.
+There are still many things to fix, but the app works fine.

-Below is a link to frontend repository https://github.com/kamiloses/FriendHub-Frontend
+Below is a link to frontend repository<br>
-//do tąd
+https://github.com/kamiloses/FriendHub-Frontend

 <br><br><br><br><br>
-<h4>libraries/frameworks used :</h4>
+<h3>libraries/frameworks used :</h3>

 - Java 17
 - Spring boot 3